 For most things, I hang them on the fridge for a few days and toss it when they’re not around.

 The few that I do save get filed into our filing cabinet under a tab called ART.
-We like to write which kid drew it and the date on the back.
+We like to write which kid drew it, and put the date on the back.
 As that folder gets too big, I’ll start a file for each kid.
-It’s my “plan” that by the time they graduate I’ll have a small box for each kid that I treasure, with files inside separating categories.
+It’s my “plan” that by the time they graduate I’ll have a small box for each kid with their art, awards, notes, and school documents.

 I also saw an awesome idea to start a binder for each child and put the really cool pieces in plastic covers.
 That would be a great way to enjoy looking at it more often and in a more accessible way!